-Tropospheric ozone (O3) is an oxidant and photodissociates to generate the hydroxyl radical which strongly oxidizes many atmospheric compounds including various air pollutants and thus removes them from the atmosphere.
-In contrast, high levels of O3 are a major air pollutant due to adverse effects on human health, natural vegetation, and agricultural produce (Wang and Mauzerall, 2004; Mauzerall et al., 2005; US EPA, 2006; Silva et al., 2013).
-Moreover, tropospheric O3 is a major greenhouse gas in the atmosphere, and reduction of its amount was recently recognized as an effective measure to mitigate near-term climate change (UNEP and WMO, 2011; Shindell et al., 2012).
-Therefore, the spatial and temporal variations in tropospheric O3 have been always a matter of scientific and public concern.
+Tropospheric ozone (O_3) is an oxidant and photodissociates to generate the hydroxyl radical that strongly oxidizes many atmospheric compounds, including various air pollutants, and thus removes them from the atmosphere.
+In contrast, high levels of O_3 are a major air pollutant and cause adverse effects on human health, natural vegetation, and agricultural produce (Wang and Mauzerall, 2004; Mauzerall et al., 2005; US EPA, 2006; Silva et al., 2013).
+Moreover, tropospheric O_3 is a major greenhouse gas in the atmosphere, and reduction of its amount was recently recognized as an effective measure to mitigate near-term climate change (UNEP and WMO, 2011; Shindell et al., 2012).
+Therefore, the spatial and temporal variations in tropospheric O_3 have always been a matter of scientific and public concern.

-Japan experienced a rapid industrialization ahead of other Asian countries, and an increasing trend has been found in various observations of O3 over the past approximately 40 years.
-Routine ozonesonde measurements since 1970 at three Japanese sites of Sapporo (43° N), Tsukuba (36° N), and Kagoshima (32° N) showed an increasing trend of O3 concentration in the lowermost troposphere up to about 1990 and relatively stable thereafter, with largest increase near the ground and discernible about 300 hPa height and below (Logan et al., 1999; Oltmans et al., 2006).
-With an air mass classification method based on backward air trajectories, Naja and Akimoto (2004) showed that a significant amount of the air masses reaching these ozonesonde sites in Japan spend substantial time over polluted regions in East Asia.
-The O3 levels in these regionally polluted air masses increased from the 1970s to the 1990s, mainly due to large increases in nitrogen oxide ($NO_x = NO + NO_2$) emissions over China in the 1990s.
-Oltmans et al. (2013) analyzed a rather short period of data (1991-2010) obtained at the Ryori (39° N) surface site in north-eastern Japan and showed an increase into the mid-1990s followed by relatively little change.
+Japan experienced a rapid industrialization ahead of other Asian countries, and an increasing trend has been found in various observations of O_3 over the past 40 years.
+Routine ozonesonde measurements since 1970 at the three Japanese sites of Sapporo (43° N), Tsukuba (36° N), and Kagoshima (32° N) showed an increasing trend in O3 concentration in the lowermost troposphere up to about 1990 and a relatively stable trend thereafter, with the largest increase near the ground and discernible from about 300 hPa height and below (Logan et al., 1999; Oltmans et al., 2006).
+With an air mass classification method based on backward air trajectories, Naja and Akimoto (2004) showed that a significant number of the air masses reaching these ozonesonde sites in Japan spend substantial time over polluted regions in East Asia.
+The O3 levels in these regionally polluted air masses increased from the 1970s to the 1990s, mainly due to large increases in nitrogen oxide $(NO_x = NO + NO_2)$ emissions over China in the 1990s.
+Oltmans et al. (2013) analyzed a rather short period of data (1991-2010) obtained at the Ryori (39° N) surface site in northeastern Japan and showed an increase into the mid-1990s followed by relatively little change.
 Other ground-based observations at a mountain site (Mt.
-Happo; 43° N, 1850 m asl) and three sites in the marine boundary layer along the west coast of Japan [Rishiri (45° N), Tappi (41° N), and Sado (38° N)], where few sources of pollutants exist nearby, obtained under the monitoring network of EANET (the Acid Deposition Monitoring Network in East Asia) also showed increasing trends of O3 concentrations at least until the mid-2000s (Tanimoto, 2009; Tanimoto et al., 2009; Parrish et al., 2012).
-During the recent decades, an increasing trend in tropospheric O3 has also been observed at many locations in East Asia including Taiwan (Chou et al., 2006; Chang and Lee; 2007; Li et al., 2010; Lin et al., 2010), mainland China (Lu and Wang, 2006; Ding et al., 2008; Xu et al., 2008; Wang et al., 2009; Zhang et al., 2014), and South Korea (Susaya et al., 2013; Lee et al., 2014; Seo et al., 2014).
-The increase rates of O3 in those East Asian regions significantly vary depending on location and season in the range of about 0.3-3 ppbv/yr; however, the increases are generally larger than the trends in tropospheric O3 for other regions in the world (Cooper et al., 2014).
+Happo, 36° N, 1850 m a.s.l.) and three sites in the marine boundary layer along the west coast of Japan (Rishiri (45° N), Tappi (41° N), and Sado (38° N)), where few sources of pollutants exist nearby, obtained under the monitoring network of EANET (the Acid Deposition Monitoring Network in East Asia), also showed increasing trends in O3 concentrations at least until the mid-2000s (Tanimoto, 2009; Tanimoto et al., 2009; Parrish et al., 2012).
+During the last decades, an increasing trend in tropospheric O3 has also been observed at many locations in East Asia, including Taiwan (Chou et al., 2006; Chang and Lee; 2007; Li et al., 2010; Lin et al., 2010), mainland China (Lu and Wang, 2006; Ding et al., 2008; Xu et al., 2008; Wang et al., 2009; Zhang et al., 2014), and South Korea (Susaya et al., 2013; Lee et al., 2014; Seo et al., 2014).
+The increase rates of O3 in these East Asian regions significantly vary depending on location and season in the range of about $0.3-3 \text{ ppbv yr}^{-1}$; however, the increases are generally larger than the trends in tropospheric O_3 for other regions in the world (Cooper et al., 2014).